We are accelerating a pipeline of potentially best- or first-in-class oncology therapies to fight cancers with high unmet medical needs.

 1

 The cyclin D1-CDK4/6-pRB axis acts as a checkpoint during the cell cycle transition from cell growth (G1) to DNA synthesis (S).
-Its deregulation or overexpression induces abnormal cell proliferation.1,2
+Its deregulation or overexpression induces abnormal cell proliferation.3,4

 2

-A key resistance mechanism to CDK4/6 agents is hyperactivation of CDK2 (through cyclin E elevation or other mechanisms).3
+A key resistance mechanism to CDK4/6 agents is hyperactivation of CDK2 (through cyclin E elevation or other mechanisms).1

 3

-The combination of CDK4/6i with a CDK2 inhibitor may lead to more durable responses and disease control in HR+/HER2- breast cancer, both in overcoming primary and acquired resistance to CDK4/6i and in the frontline and adjuvant settings.4,5
+The combination of a selective CDK4 inhibitor with a selective CDK2 inhibitor may lead to more durable responses and disease control in HR+/HER2- breast cancer in the frontline and adjuvant settings by maximizing CDK4 target coverage and sparing CDK6-associated toxicity, while targeting a key mechanism of resistance.5,6

 Hyperactivation of CDK2 (through cyclin E elevation or other mechanisms) represents a key mechanism of breast cancer resistance to CDK4/6i (Alvarez-Fernandez and Malumbres, 2020).
 Inhibition of the CDK2 bypass mechanism may therefore block proliferation of CDK4/6i-resistant tumors.
 Furthermore, the combination of CDK 4/6 (or CDK4 selective) inhibitors with CDK2 may lead to more durable responses in HR+ breast cancer, overcoming primary and acquired resistance to CDK4/6i.